serodriguez68/react-cheatsheet-udemy-2019/README.md

                 <label>Image Search</label>
                 {/* onChange is a special property name that gets triggered when the input changes. */}
                 {/* We provide the callback function to handle the change */}
+                {/* Note that this example shows an uncontrolled element for simplicity.
+We prefer controlled elements */}
                 <input type="text" onChange={this.onInputChange}/>

                 {/* An alternative frequently used syntax is using arrow functions when the handlers are small */}